 Like a savings account, however, your MMA is insured by the federal government.
 Over the last 10 years, MMAs lost their attraction as interest rates fell to historically low levels and the stock market boomed.
-But as interest rates (on mortgages, car loans, etc.) rise once again and the stock market heads into choppy waters, some consumers are turning to MMAs as a safe-haven to protect their cash and earn a little interest.
+But as interest rates (on mortgages, car loans, etc.) rise once again and the stock market well within choppy waters, some consumers are turning to MMAs as a safe-haven to protect their cash and earn a little interest.

 How Does a Money Market Account Work?

 It works much like a savings account.
 Sometimes it’s called a money market deposit account or money market savings account.
 Opening an MMA is easy, and some accounts require no money down.
 Usually, though, you’ll need $100 to open an account in person or online.